The cultural heritage

 Udine, and inventoried by several scholars, including Luciano Perissinotto and

-Luciana Marioni Bros.
+Luciana Marioni Bros (here's an interview).
 The latter recalled the months spent inside the church,

 and the support received from the local authorities, in December 1976: «There